Chawk Mosque, Dhaka: Architecture

 The promenade around the three domed prayer chamber, since there was no separate structure for study purpose, might have been used for open-air classes and the vaulted room with book-shelves on their walls underneath the platform may have been designed to provide residential accommodation for those who used to teach and study here.
 In that context Chawk Mosque may be regarded as the first known example of Residential Madrasa Mosque.

-It is an ingenious way of accommodating two structures-a madrasa and a mosque in a single building which not only saved space but also a considerable amount of money.

 The construction has been dated from 1664 CE, as noted by an inscription in Persian over a doorway.
 The inscription attributes the project to Subahdar Shaista Khan.
 So far known this is the earliest dated mosque in the History of Muslim Architecture in Bengal built on a high vaulted platform.
 Its architectural design was perhaps influenced by Tughlaq Architectures; such as Khirki Masjid or Kalan Mosque of Delhi.
 Influenced by this structure some other mosques were built in Dhaka and Murshidabad.

 It has been suggested that Shaista Khan himself had composed the versified inscription, as his poetic nom de plume was "Talib".
 The inscription reads:

 "The rightly guided Amīr al-Umarā Shaista Khan - built this mosque for the sake of God / To the seeker (t̤ālib) enquiring its date - I said, "God's bidding is accomplished" / Year 1086 Hijri (1675-76 CE)."